iantuler/iantuler/README.md

 <h3 align="left"> A bit about myself </h3>
 <p align="center">
   I am 27 years old and I am an open-minded person.
 I love to appreciate the complex simplicity of life.
-I cherish my family, my pets, my girlfriend, and I also enjoy taking care of myself.
+I cherish my family, my pets, and I also enjoy taking care of myself.
 I enjoy being among friends and I also like meeting new people, exploring new places, having new experiences, meeting new people, and finding new ways to do old actions.

 My professional journey combines a passion for technology with an insatiable thirst for learning, along with a collaborative approach to projects.
 I have solid experience in Python and VBA programming, with a special focus on task automation, report generation, data analysis, process refinement, and data analysis to drive operational efficiency within teams.